|

 physician.
 In this way, if something requiring attention is discovered, you can

-The treatment for skin cancers needs to be individualized and treatments for BCC and SCC may include: surgical excision, shave excision with
+receive early, simple treatment, thereby avoiding cancer.
+Treatment The treatment for skin cancers needs to be individualized and treatments for BCC and SCC may include: surgical excision, shave excision with

 curettage and desiccation, Mohs Surgery, cryosurgery, radiation, intralesional